Sourdough Apple Dumplings

 • Vanilla bean paste or extract

-• Apples of choice (I used Fuji and Granny Smith)
+• Apples of choice (I used McIntosh and Granny Smith)

 Why You’ll Love Sourdough Apple Dumplings: